-3. I don’t pre-treat any spots.
+3. I don’t pre-treat stains.

-I’ve removed completely dried and set-in ink, spit up, strawberries, spaghetti sauce, grape juice, wine, coffee, crayon, and more with no spot treatment, no scrubbing, and no stress.
+I’ve removed completely dried and set-in ink, spit up, strawberries, spaghetti sauce, grape juice, coffee, crayon, and more with no spot treatment, no scrubbing, and no stress.
 Just a scoop of Oxi-Clean before I press start and I’m good to go.

-4. I don’t sort any colors.
+4. I don’t sort colors.

 Seriously folks, I throw every thing in together regardless of fabric type, color, weight, or washing instructions — even the hand-wash items and dry-clean-only items get thrown in the mix.
 (Read more about how I wash “dry-clean-only” items in our washer)

 5. I don’t buy fancy or expensive clothing.

 If you’ve been reading my blog for any amount of time, you know that I’m not a huge fan of shopping — especially for clothing.
-We’re satisfied wearing jeans and a t-shirt most days… which means we don’t have a lot of delicate, fancy, or expensive clothing to worry about ruining in the wash.
+We’re satisfied wearing very relaxed clothing most days… which means we don’t have a lot of delicate, fancy, or expensive clothing to worry about ruining in the wash.

-6. I don’t have many clothes baskets.
+6. I don’t have lots of clothes baskets.

 In my own experience (and working with many disorganized clients) laundry overload is caused not by the amount of dirty clothing waiting to be washed, but the amount of CLEAN clothing waiting to be folded and put away.

-Piles and piles of clean clothing that sits on the couch, on the kitchen table, or on the bed… some gets knocked onto the floor, then you’re unsure if it’s clean or dirty so you put it back in with the dirty clothing just to be safe.
+Piles and piles of clean clothing that sit on the couch, on the kitchen table, or on the bed… some gets knocked onto the floor, then you’re unsure if it’s clean or dirty so you put it back in with the dirty clothing just to be safe.
 In the mean time, no one has any clean clothing in their closet and you can’t use your couch, your bed, or your table!

 If 2 baskets are filled with clothing, I know I better start folding before the next load is done as my goal is to never have all 3 baskets full and waiting at one time.
 I know this might sound like a silly game, but it works well for me and is just the right amount of “pressure” I need to stay on top of the clean laundry!

-I promise I’m not lazy about our laundry (or any other household chores), I’m just committed to simplifying anything I can, and these 7 factors have definitely helped me to simplify our weekly laundry routine.
+I promise I’m not lazy about our laundry (or any other household chores); I’m just committed to simplifying anything I can, and these 7 factors have definitely helped me to simplify our weekly laundry routine.